maikgreubel/ValheimAthletics/README.md

 As mentioned above, the basic work has been done by spacechase0.
 I used the already done work and changed the behaviour of gaining skill progress, which was bit "unatural".

 The progress is now postponed to a defined time span of of 5 seconds.
-You have to overweight carry goods to gain or
+You have to overweight carry goods or pulling a wagon to gain progress in order to raise level.